technomancy-dev/00/README.md

 Either option will give you an SQS url which we need, along with several other environment variables.

+Currently SST does NOT deploy the container for you.
+It just sets up the needed SES pipeline.

+In the near future you will pass a variable to SST to tell it wether it should host the container for you.

 We publish a docker image to the [registery](https://hub.docker.com/r/liltechnomancer/double-zero)

 Simply run `docker pull liltechnomancer/double-zero`